BrianKimathi009/alx-system_engineering-devops/README.md

-This repository covers all projects shell-related
+This repository contains all the projects on using shell